Modular Homes: How Can I Finance One?

 Modular homes are more affordable than traditional homes, but the application and financing process is very similar.
 This article will explain more about your options for modular home financing.

 The primary difference between a modular home and a traditional home is how they are constructed.
 While traditional homes are built on-site, a modular home is built in a factory setting.

 Instead of building the home all at once, modular homes are built section by section.
 Once the sections are completed, they’re shipped to the permanent site where the house will reside.
 From there, a crew will assemble the modular home.

 Modular homes are often confused with manufactured homes, but they aren’t the same thing.
-Modular homes are like manufactured homes in that they conform to the HUD’s standards.
+Modular homes are like manufactured homes in that they are constructed in a factory.
 But manufactured homes – also referred to as mobile homes or trailers – are built in a factory on a steel chassis, conforming to HUD standards.
 Modular homes are built in pieces and assembled on-site according to local building codes

 In comparison, a modular home has a permanent foundation and isn't mobile once it’s assembled.
 And while manufactured homes tend to depreciate in value if you don't also own the land underneath, the value of modular homes will vary with the market.

 How Much Do Modular Homes Cost?

 Many people like modular homes because they’re more affordable than buying a traditional house.
 The average modular home costs somewhere between $120,000 – $270,000, whereas the median home sale price is $324,900.
 However, the cost to build a modular home does not include the cost purchase and prepare the land you put the home on.

 You can expect to pay $80 – $160 per square foot to construct a modular home.
 However, you’ll also have to pay for the site prep, foundation, delivery and construction of the house.

 The exact price you end up paying for a modular home will depend on the design style and type.
 Opting for additional customizations will drive up the price higher, though you’ll still end up spending less than you would on a traditional home.